The Role of Vocabularies in Learning Sparse Representations for Ranking: RELATED WORK

-SPLADE \cite{formal2021splade} models employ the FLOPS regularization loss \cite{paria2020minimizing} to sparsify query and document vectors while minimizing the ranking loss.
+\textbf{Sparsification and Efficiency of SPLADE Models} SPLADE \cite{formal2021splade} models employ the FLOPS regularization loss \cite{paria2020minimizing} to sparsify query and document vectors while minimizing the ranking loss.
 The ESPLADE models \cite{dudek2023learning} propose a joint FLOPS regularization loss, which sparsifies the intersection of query and document, which are more directly related to the retrieval efficiency. \cite{yang2021sparsifying} present ways to learning more sparsified representations by finetuning with modified pooled BERT logits that only use the top-k highest scores along with original pooled BERT logits.
 In the inference phase, \cite{lassance2023static} present that applying the concepts of term pruning techniques \cite{buttcher2006document, thota2011within} to LSR is helpful for efficient retrieval with marginal sacrifice on the effectiveness.